 - Do not install water heater on carpeted floor. - Do not operate water heater if flood damaged.

 Water temperature over 125°F can cause severe burns instantly resulting in severe injury or death.

-Children, the elderly and the physically or mentally disabled are at highest risk for scald injury.
+Children, the elderly and the disabled are at highest risk of scald injury.